Why buying a car is still such a miserable experience

 That focus on more expensive cars has been good for automakers' bottom lines.

-Ford had its best year since 2016, citing "strong mix," business jargon for a higher ratio of more-profitable vehicles.
+Ford had its best year since 2016, citing "strong mix," which is business jargon for a higher ratio of more-profitable vehicles.

 It's been good for unionized auto workers, too: They will be getting hefty profit-sharing checks — up to $10,250 for GM workers.